 LCNB has no direct employees.
 All officers and other employees performing services for LCNB are employees of the Bank or the Dakin Insurance Agency.
 The Compensation Committee is a committee of the Board of Directors, made up of the independent members, and is responsible for developing the Bank's executive compensation principles, policies and programs.
 These include the compensation to be paid to the Chief Executive Officer, Chief Financial Officer and each of the other executive officers of the Company and the Bank.
-Stephen P. Wilson, Chief Executive Officer and President and Steve P. Foster, last year's Chief Financial Officer, who is now serving as President, as directors participate in the deliberations concerning executive officer compensation, however, neither of them participate in the deliberations regarding their personal compensation.
+Stephen P. Wilson, Chief Executive Officer and Chairman of the Board, and Steve P. Foster, President, as directors participate in the deliberations regarding their personal compensation.